miroslavpejic85/mirotalk/README.md

 ## Features

-- Is 100% Free and open-source
+- Is 100% Free and Open Source
 - Unlimited users, without time limitation
 - Room Url Sharing (share to your friends, wait them to join)
 - WebCam Streaming (Front - Rear for mobile)